GandhiCloudLab/ibm-ai-ops-320-blog/04-create-data-and-tool-Integrations/readme.md

     Sample value : http://1.1.1.1:8080/api/v1/repositories/sandbox/query

 - API Key of the Humio (Should be Account key not the ingestion key)

+To know more about humio url and token refer to the url :

 6. Click on `Next`